Pixel-Master/File-Find/README.md

 Q: **Does File Find connect to the Internet?**

 A: **File Find does not connect to the Internet**, everything stays on your machine.

+Q: **Why doesn't File Find find my file/folder?**

+A: By default (on a fresh install) File Find finds every file/folder except internal system files in the `Library` or `System` folders.
+You can enable them under "Advanced".
+Also check the excluded files list in the settings.
+Files listed there will not show up.
+Other than that press `⌘ + R` on macOS (on Windows/Linux: `Strg + R`) to reset all filter settings to default.
+If none of these options help, [create a Bug Report.](#bug-reports)

 ## File Structure